What Kind of Napkins Are Best for Weddings?

 Best Materials for Wedding Napkins

-Here are the best fabrics to consider when shopping for wedding napkins:
+Here are the best napkin fabrics to consider when shopping for wedding napkins:

 Linen

-Linen is the general consensus when it comes to the best material for wedding reception.
+Linen is the general consensus when it comes to the best napkin material for wedding reception.
 Reason is simple: linen exudes elegance.
 Luxury.
 Sophistication.
-And that's why they're the most expensive kind of napkins.
+And that's why it's the most expensive kind of napkins.

 For formal events with many dignitaries, linen napkins can be the ideal choice.